DIVESHKUMAR07/aws-cloud-infrastructure-project/README.md

 **FITA Academy, Chennai**

-**Issued:** January 2026
+**Completed:** August 2026

 ---

 ## 👨‍💻 About Me

 I am a B.Sc.
-Computer Science graduate with hands-on practice in AWS Cloud Infrastructure and Linux administration.
+Computer Science student with hands-on practice in AWS Cloud Infrastructure and Linux.

 I am seeking entry-level opportunities in: